 An Ancient Delicacy

 How lucky were the ancient Aztec people of Mexico?
-Not only were they the first to discover the delights of cocoa, they also were the first to harvest the only edible produced by the family Orchidaceae.
+Not only were they the first to discover the delights of cocoa, but they also were the first to harvest the only edible produced by the family Orchidaceae.
 It's amazing that the secrets of the pods from the genus Vanilla planifolia were ever discovered, as the fresh pods bear no flavor.
 Only a careful process of steaming and fermentation release the perfumed essence contained within the seeds.

-Like many orchids, the vanilla bean orchid is an epiphyte, and lives on a host tree without drawing nutrients from it.
+Like many orchids, the vanilla bean orchid is an epiphyte and lives on a host tree without drawing nutrients from it.
 The vine clambers up to the treetops in a zigzag fashion, exhibiting long succulent lance-shaped leaves.
 Each blooming branch will bear one to two dozen creamy blooms, for a total of several hundred flowers on a mature vine.

 Put Your Greenhouse to Use